 All fittings and tools are included so you don’t need to spend extra money to use your bird table.
 This bird table is ideal for those who are targeting small bird populations and is the perfect size to feed small birds without having fights erupt over food.

-- It may be too small for larger breeds of birds
+- Bit small for larger birds

 Best Selling Bird Tables